virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 where:

 - `jpsType` - *update* type presupposes installing add-on in the existing environment with the predefined listeners for *events*
-- `onInstall` - first event that will be executed upon environment installation, i.e. creating a new *CloudSCripting* directory
+- `onInstall` - first event that will be executed upon environment installation
     - cp - predefined `actions` and `events` in the example require a compute node, therefore, they are filtered by *nodeGroup* as **cp**
-- `onAfterScaleOut` - event that will be performed upon new compute node addition, namely writing the appropriate message to the <b>*addedNodes.txt*</b> file
+- `onAfterScaleOut` - event that will be performed upon new compute node addition
-- `onAfterRestartNode` - event that will be triggered upon restarting a compute node, viz. writing a message to the <b>*fileaddedNodes.txt*</b> file with a record on which node has been restarted
+- `onAfterRestartNode` - event that will be triggered upon restarting a compute node

 ##Event Execution Rules
 - Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.